-On February 28, 2018, the Company reported that LSC Lithium Corporation ("LSC") has completed phase one surface exploration of the northwest portion of the San Jose/Navidad mina located on the Salinas Grandes salar in the province of Jujuy, Argentina.
-The mina forms part of more than 93,000-hectare land package being earned by LSC.
+On February 28, 2018, the Company reported that LSC Lithium Corporation ("LSC") had completed phase one of a surface exploration program on the northwest portion of the San Jose/Navidad mina located on the Salinas Grandes salar in the province of Jujuy, Argentina.
+The mina forms part of a 93,000 hectare land package being earned by LSC.
 To fulfill the terms of the earn-in agreement LSC must complete \$2,000,000 in expenditures to maintain a 51% interest in the property.
 LSC is the operator of the exploration project.

-There were 25 shallow brine samples taken over an area of 550 hectares (5.5 km2) in the northwestern corner of the 4,400 hectare (43 km2) San Jose/Navidad mina.
+There were 25 shallow brine samples taken over an area of 550 hectares (5.5 km) in the northwestern corner of the 4,400 hectare (43 km) San Jose/Navidad mina.
 Lithium concentrations ranged from 281 mg/l to 1,353 mg/l, averaging 591 mg/l.

-The 25 sample points were pre-planned on a 500 m east/west and north/south grid, utilizing the Company's geographical information system and located in the field with a hand held GPS.
+The 25 sample points were pre-planned on a 500 m east/west and north/south grid, utilizing the Company geographical information system and located in the field with a hand held GPS.
 At each sample site an auger drill was used to excavate an 8 inch diameter hole to a depth of 2 m.
 Thereafter a bailer was used to extract brine 0.5m to 1.0m below the phreatic level after the brine had been given time to settle over a 30 minute period.
 The bailed brine was then decanted into four sterilized plastic litre size bottles and sealed without any air being trapped in the bottle.
 There after the samples were delivered to the laboratory for analyses.

-Additional exploration work on the San Jose/Navidad mina is planned for later this summer prior to commencing a drill program.
+A drill program on the San Jose/Navidad mina is planned to commence in August 2018.